emacs-lsp/dap-mode/docs/page/configuration.md

     will automatically discover if `dap-mode` is present and it will download and install the required server side components.
-If you have already downloaded a `Eclispe JDT Server` you will have to force a server update via `lsp-java-update-server`.
+If you have already downloaded a `Eclispe JDT Server` you will have to force a server update via `C-u M-x lsp-install-server` and select "jdtls".
 In order to enable lsp java, you will have to require `dap-java.el`.

     ``` elisp
     (require 'dap-java)
     ```